linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Oaktree and the Restructuring of CIT Group (a).md

 ---
+aliases:
+- Oaktree And The Restructuring Of Cit Group (A)
+- Alias_11_Oaktree and the Restructuring of CIT Group (a).md
+- Example_Alias_Oaktree and the Restructuring of CIT Group (a)
+linter-yaml-title-alias: Oaktree And The Restructuring Of Cit Group (A)
+tags:
+- tag_example
+- example_tag
 title: Oaktree and the Restructuring of CIT Group (a)
-aliases: [Oaktree And The Restructuring Of Cit Group (A)]
-linter-yaml-title-alias: Oaktree And The Restructuring Of Cit Group (A)
 ---

 [Oaktree and the Restructuring of Cit Group (b)](Oaktree%20 and%20 the%20 Restructuring%20 of%20 Cit%20 Group%20 (b).
 Md)
 [Note On LBO Capital Structure](Note%20On%20LBO%20Capital%20Structure%20Module%20Note.md)